oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-adb/migrate-to-adb.md

     3. Report Details: Contains detailed execution details for each SQL statement in the STS, including the SQL test, execution frequency, executions statistics, notes, findings, and execution plan before and after the migration

         ![Performance Comparison](images/performance-comparison.png " ")
+    - With automated performance optimization option available with Autonomous database, the database ignores existing indexes and dynamically generates new indexes based on workload.
+To show the performance comparison with no indexes, check the checkbox on the top right of the screen.
     - When you are done with performance comparison, click on "Migration Activities" in the top left of the report to navigate back to the Migration Activities screen
 16. On the Migration Activities screen:
     - Expand the drop-down menu on the right of the activity row